- Past Projects

 The problem isn’t for young girls only.
 Even grownup women find it difficult to maintain personal menstrual hygiene and therefore choose not to go anywhere in public or stop working in their fields.
-Those who go out to study or their work with their unsanitary cloth rags only harm their health.
-Moreover, if they don’t know how to properly dispose their homemade pads, it could lead to dirty environment and diseases.
+Use of unsanitary clothing rags during period is not only non-durable, but it also leads to health hazards like allergies, uterine infection, etc. Readymade sanitary pads which are available in market are expensive which women from village can hardly afford.
+Moreover, women from remote areas do not know how to properly dispose the readymade sanitary pads which could lead to environment pollution and diseases.

 Therefore, this project is extremely important.
-The reusable long-lasting kits will ensure girls and women of the mountain communities of Gorkha won’t have to worry about skipping school or work.
-We are also planning to use female nurses/health professionals to conduct menstrual health workshops to teach how to use the kits, how to take care of their health and so on.
-The knowledge provided by the nurses/health professionals will be very useful to prevent various diseases and practice personal menstrual hygiene.
+The reusable long-lasting kits will ensure girls and women of the mountain communities of Gorkha to not worry about skipping school or work.

 The main target groups of this project are: school and college girls, teachers and all women of menstruating age group.
 We will also provide the personal hygiene kits to female community health volunteers who work hard for their communities.

-Sambhav Nepal proposes the project Personal Hygiene Kits to distribute long-lasting reusable personal hygiene kits to girls and women of Gorkha district.
+With Mr. Khatry’s initiation, Sambhav Nepal proposes the Personal Hygiene Kits Distribution Project to distribute long-lasting reusable personal hygiene kits to girls and women of Gorkha district.
 The project will address one of the main health problems that force school and college girls to stay away from school and college every month.
 Our project aims to solve this problem and achieve long-lasting benefits for school and college girls.
 They won’t have to skip school every month and easily study for their dreams & goals.
 Our project also aims to help female teachers of community schools, female community health volunteers and all the other women who are in menstruating age group.